frankbharath/request-parser-pub/README.md

 # Rentpal

-This document describes the purpose of the developing rentpal, tools and technologies that were used to developed the project
+This document describes the purpose of the developing rentpal, tools and technologies that were used to developed the project.

 ## Idea behind the project
 The inception of computer has revolutioned the way we approch a problem.
 An example could be, as a student in a foreign country, I had to renew my visa.
 The process was not simple as I had to get an appointment which was very tough to book.
 After having the appointment, I had to make sure that I have all the documents with me during the appointment.
 Unfortunately, I had a document missing that denied my visa and I had to wait for another 45 days to book an appointment.